freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1428.1

 The caret you added means that's the start of the text.
 So it will replace a space only if it's at the beginning.
-Enter the last command, but add two more spaces (three total) at the beginning of the text.
+Enter the last command, but add two more spaces (three total) at the beginning of the **text**.

 #### HINTS